-Before Christmas I was sent Rachel Allen’s latest cookbook “Coast” from the publishers HarperCollins to review for the blog.
+Before Christmas I was sent Rachel Allen’s latest cookbook “Coast” from the publishers HarperCollins to review for my blog.
 I’ve tried a few recipes and I’m absolutely loving the book so far.

 The recipes included in the book are inspired by Rachel’s travels along Ireland’s Atlantic Coast.

-One of the recipes first to catch my attention was the Buttermilk Cheese Scones.
+One of the recipes first to catch my attention was the Buttermilk Cheese Scones recipe.
 I love anything cheesy and savoury, so this recipe was right up my street!

 We first tried the cheese scones a few weeks back before Christmas and I couldn’t wait to make them again and share them with you.
 I came home from a day at college to find a plate of freshly baked cheese scones made by my mum and sister, just waiting to be devoured.
-And as Rachel mentioned in the book, you will watch these scones disappear very quickly.
+As Rachel mentioned in the book you will watch these scones disappear very quickly.

 The next day not a single scone was left.

 The cheese scones were really light and fluffy and this is thanks to the buttermilk and the minimal mixing and handling of the dough.
 We found the cheese flavour developed even more by the next day.
-I would recommend using strong cheddar cheese for the best taste and also we sprinkled a small amount of grated parmesan on top for an extra cheesy flavour.
+I would recommend using strong cheddar cheese for the best taste You could also sprinkle a little extra grated cheese on top of you’d like.